The

 Masters Touch Patchman Music

-Two photos of the original model Steiner-Parker EVI controller are here and here.
+Nyle Steiner Homepage Website Info Two photos of the original model Steiner-Parker EVI controller are here and here.
 This model was marketed around 1974-75 and it was the first production model EVI offered to the public.
 This EVI was a CV synth controller designed for trumpet and brass players- as opposed to keyboardists- with no synth built-in.
-The earliest models as shown here had a switch controlled by the player's breath which simply turned the gate CV on and off.
-Subsequent models incorporated Steiner's proportional breath transducer which allowed for smooth breath controlled transitions from full off to full on thus allowing for far more expressive control of a synthesizer.
-Early models as shown at right also had no vibrato sensor or bend sensors.
+The earliest models, as shown here, had an on-off switch controlled by the player's breath which simply turned the gate CV on and off.
+Subsequent models incorporated Steiner's proportional breath transducer which allowed for smooth breath controlled transitions from full off to full on allowing far more expressive control of a synthesizer.
+This model also has a portamento knob on the side of the horn to set a portamento speed- but no switch yet to turn on and off the portemento effect.
+Early models, as shown at right, also had no vibrato sensor or bend sensors.
 These innovations would come later.

 Steiner Parker EVI Patchman Music

-A slightly later model EVI is shown here.
-Note the addition of the portamento switch near the 3rd valve.
-This horn also has the vibrato sensor under the right hand thumb- one of the first models to have this.
+Nyle Steiner Homepage Website Info A slightly later model EVI is shown here.
+Note the addition of the portamento switch near the third valve which allows the player to turn on or off the portamento effect while playing the EVI.
+This horn also has the vibrato sensor under the right hand thumb- one of the first models to have this new feature.
+Click here to listen to a short clip of Matt Traum playing this model EVI connected to a Steiner MicroCon synth box.
+Be sure to visit NMC Collections Online webpage for details on this EVI model here.

 The Steiner Synthacon Front and Back

-This fully portable "Salt Lake" model Steiner EVI is self-contained featuring the EVI controller plus a built-in analog synth- complete with various control knobs, an audio amplifier, and even a small speaker in the case for monitoring or practicing!
+Nyle Steiner Homepage Website Info This fully portable "Salt Lake" model Steiner EVI, sometimes called the EVI-II, is self-contained featuring the EVI controller plus a built-in analog synth- complete with various control knobs, an audio amplifier, and even a small speaker in the case for monitoring or practicing!
 The power supply is built-in so you just plug the AC cord into the wall and you are making music.
-This EVI has extensive signal inputs and output jacks so it makes for a great controller for older analog gear that has CV and Trigger capabilities.
+This EVI, show at right, has extensive signal inputs and output jacks so it makes for a great controller for older analog gear that has CV and Trigger capabilities.
+Other Salt Lake EVIs do not have the CV Out capabilities.
 The Portamento switch was moved to the left hand canister on this horn to make room for a "pinky ring".
 This horn also has a vibrato sensor for the right hand thumb- another innovation that was added on all later models.
 Check out the pictures: PHOTO1 / PHOTO2 / PHOTO3 / PHOTO4 / PHOTO5.

 Steiner EVI Patchman Music